-Ah, but there is another flaw: Sometimes, the first couched sheet of a post produces air pockets.
+There is another interesting flaw in that very first L sheet.
+It is not uncommon for the first couched sheet of a post to trap air, forming pockets.
 Your young coucher's assistant, the "upper-end boy," with good intension, patted down the domed bubbles, displacing fiber, making yet another discernible mark.
-Seen in the backlit paper - a handprint, a sort of light shade mark - Might be a good invention.
+Seen in the backlit paper - a handprint, a sort of light shade mark - causing a thinning in one area and increased density in another.